Afzhal-ahmed-s/E-commerece/README.md

 # REST API for Ecommerce Website.
+# Dukaan

-An E-commerce REST API built over a span of 1 week.
+'Dukaan' an E-commerce REST API built over a span of 2 weeks.
 The API can perform all the CRUD operation with customer validation at every step.

 ## Tech Stack